-New meal programs are opening to children ages 1 to 18 in school districts statewide, thanks to dedicated school nutrition professionals around the state with the support and partnership of Oregon Department of Education Child Nutrition Programs.
+Meal programs are getting nutritious food to children ages 1 to 18 in school districts statewide thanks to dedicated school nutrition professionals around the state with the support and partnership of Oregon Department of Education Child Nutrition Programs.

 According to No Kid Hungry, one in six American children faces hunger and three out of four teachers report regularly seeing hungry kids in their classrooms.
-Oregon is especially high in food insecurity for youth.
-When school lets out unexpectedly for something like the coronavirus, it poses potential problems for many students who depend on school meals.
+Oregon ranks especially high in food insecurity for youth.
+When school lets out unexpectedly for something like COVID-19, it poses potential problems for many students who depend on school meals.

-Even though these grab-and-go programs were just rolled out, they are already working.
-Hillsboro School District, just west of Portland, announced that 2,000 lunches and 1,200 breakfasts were served on one of the first days they were offered.
+As closures were announced for the continuation of the school year, and unemployment numbers skyrocket, these grab-and-go programs continue to grow.
 Nutrition directors in Oregon and across the country anticipate the numbers will continue to rise as households are affected more long term and consume their existing and emergency food supplies.

 Check out a meal site near you, and help spread the word on your social media accounts and in your community to help families with kids and teens ages 1 to 18.

 Find a list compiled by Partners for a Hunger Free Oregon at this link, or call 211 for more information.